mentash/hf-trans-sum/README.md

 # hf-trans-sum

-NLP application for translating between multiple languages, summarizing long documents, and using open-source models from Meta using the transformers library from Hugging Face and PyTorch.
+NLP application for translating between multiple languages, I am using it to try English-German translations.
+It also summarizes long documents, and using open-source models from Meta using the transformers library from Hugging Face and PyTorch.

 ## Overview